 Related videos:

-The World Health Organization (WHO) issued an official update on Tuesday regarding the hantavirus outbreak linked to the luxury cruise MV Hondius, registered under the Dutch flag, stating that the number of affected individuals has risen to seven, with three confirmed deaths, and warns about the potential transmission of the virus among individuals in very close contact on board.
+The World Health Organization (WHO) issued an official update on Tuesday regarding the hantavirus outbreak linked to the luxury cruise MV Hondius, registered in the Netherlands, in which it raises the number of affected individuals to seven, confirms three fatalities, and warns about the potential transmission of the virus among individuals in very close contact on board.

-The organization published the statement on its disease outbreak alerts portal, detailing that, since April 1 —the date when the ship departed from Ushuaia, Argentina— seven out of the 147 people on board have fallen ill: three have died, one is in critical condition, and three are showing mild symptoms.
+The organization published the statement on its disease outbreak alert portal, detailing that since April 1 —the date the ship departed from Ushuaia, Argentina— seven out of the 147 people on board have fallen ill: three have died, one is in critical condition, and three are showing mild symptoms.

-Low risk, but alert for possible transmission among people
+Low risk, but on alert for possible transmission between individuals

-The WHO was categorical in assessing the extent of the outbreak: “Based on current information, including how hantavirus spreads, the WHO assesses the risk to the global population from this event as low.”
+The WHO was categorical in assessing the scope of the outbreak: “Based on the current information, including how hantavirus spreads, WHO assesses the risk to the global population from this event as low.”

 However, the most concerning element of the statement is the suspicion of person-to-person transmission.

-Dr. Maria Van Kerkhove, director of Epidemic and Pandemic Preparedness and Prevention at WHO, explained the organization's working hypothesis:
+Dr. Maria Van Kerkhove, director of the WHO's Health Emergency Preparedness and Response Division, explained the agency's working hypothesis:

-"We believe that there could be some transmission occurring from person to person, among very close contacts.
+"We believe that there may be some person-to-person transmission occurring among very close contacts.
 Some people on the ship were couples; they shared cabins, so it involves quite intimate contact."

-The agency specified that "person-to-person transmission cannot be ruled out" and that, "as a precautionary measure, this is what we are assuming."
+The organization stated that "person-to-person transmission cannot be ruled out" and that "as a precautionary measure, this is what we are assuming."

 The cases: a Dutch couple, a British man, and a German woman

 The family stated: "The beautiful journey they shared was abruptly and definitively cut short.
-We still cannot come to terms with the fact that we have lost them."
+We still haven't been able to come to terms with the fact that we have lost them."

-A British citizen, evacuated from Ascension Island to South Africa on April 27, remains hospitalized in an intensive care unit in Johannesburg with progressive improvement; this is the second case confirmed by PCR.
+A British citizen, evacuated from Ascension Island to South Africa on April 27, remains hospitalized in an intensive care unit in Johannesburg with gradual improvement; this is the second confirmed case by PCR.

 A German citizen died on board on May 2 with symptoms of pneumonia, and her case is being treated as suspicious.